smartcontractkit/cre-gcp-prediction-market-demo/README.md

 3. **Test with small amounts** - Use testnet tokens only
 4. **Verify AI responses** - Gemini responses may be incorrect or biased
 5. **Monitor gas usage** - Settlement transactions consume gas from your account
+6. **Access Control** - The forwarder address restricts who can settle markets.
+Only update this address if you're migrating to a new CRE infrastructure

 ## Contributing